dolphindb/Tutorials_EN/python_api.md

 ```

 **Step 1:** Load data, clean the data, and construct the momentum signal (past 12 months return skipping the most recent month) for each firm.
 Undefine the table "USstocks" to release the large amount of memory it occupies.
-Note that **executeAs** must be used in order to save the intermediate results on DolphinDB server.
+Note that `executeAs` must be used to save the intermediate results on DolphinDB server.
 Dataset "US" contains US stock price data from 1990 to 2016.

 ```
 US = s.loadTable(dbPath="dfs://US", tableName="US")